 - Elections to the local governments such as panchayats and municipalities cannot be included in SE because of their huge numbers and they come under the state list.

-What are the arguments in favour? (or Need for SE)
+What are the merits of Simultaneous Elections? (or Need for SE)

 - Frequent elections make winning the elections the first priority for the government.